awsdocs/amazon-route53-docs/doc_source/hosted-zones-private.md

    If there's no matching private hosted zone, then Amazon EC2 forwards the request to a public DNS resolver, and your request is resolved as a regular DNS query\.

-1. If there's a private hosted zone name that matches the domain name in the request, the hosted zone is searched for a resource record set that matches the domain name and DNS type in the request, such as an A record for accounting\.example\.com\.
+1. If there's a private hosted zone name that matches the domain name in the request, the hosted zone is searched for a record that matches the domain name and DNS type in the request, such as an A record for accounting\.example\.com\.
 **Note**
-If there's a matching private hosted zone but there's no resource record set that matches the domain name and type in the request, Amazon EC2 doesn't forward the request to a public DNS resolver\.
+If there's a matching private hosted zone but there's no record that matches the domain name and type in the request, Amazon EC2 doesn't forward the request to a public DNS resolver\.
 Instead, it returns NXDOMAIN to the client\.

 **Delegating Responsibility for a Subdomain**
 You cannot create NS records in a private hosted zone to delegate responsibility for a subdomain\.